V. Sekhar

-V. Sekhar is an Indian film director and writer who works primarily in Tamil cinema.
+V. Sekhar (1951 or 1952 – 14 November 2025) was an Indian film director and writer who worked primarily in Tamil cinema.

-Early life and Career
+Early life and career

-After completing B. A. and P. U. C., Sekar briefly worked as Malaria Eradication Worker at Corporation Health Department.
-On the insistence of B. Lenin, Sekar joined the film industry by assisting K. Bhagyaraj in films like Enga Chinna Raasa and Idhu Namma Aalu.
+Sekhar was born in a village called Neivanatham near Tiruvannamalai.
+After completing B. A. and P. U. C. at Tiruvannamalai, Sekar briefly worked as Malaria Eradication Worker at Corporation Health Department.
+On the insistence of B. Lenin, Sekar joined the film industry by assisting K. Bhagyaraj in films like Enga Chinna Rasa (1987).
 He made his directorial debut with Neengalum Herothan (1990).

+He was primarily active in the 90s and early 2000s.
+Sekhar made immense contribution to the popularity of family drama films and TV shows.
+He always put a personal touch in his films which are loved by the viewers, especially the middle-class audiences.
+V Sekhar usually used mediocre backdrops in his movies, and mostly portrays middle-class households through his films.
+He strictly maintained that his screenplay doesn’t change from the very first draft.
+In his interviews, he confessed that for him, the story is the backbone of the movie.

-He has also worked with known comedian actors Goundamani, Senthil, Vivek and Vadivelu.
+He also worked with known comedian actors Goundamani, Senthil, Charle, Vivek, Vadivelu and Kovai Sarala.

+The veteran directed about 18 Tamil films like Varavu Ettana Selavu Pathana (1994), Naan Petha Magane (1995), Kaalam Maari Pochu (1996) and Viralukketha Veekkam (1999) starring big names from the Tamil movie industry.
+He also directed a few TV shows namely Porantha Veeda Puguntha Veeda (2007-2008) which aired on Sun TV and Veetukku Veedu (2010-2011) which aired on Raj TV.

 He began work on his latest venture in directing Saravana Poigai, starring his son Karl Marx in the lead role but the film remains unreleased.
 He was arrested on 12 August 2015, by the Idol Wing, Economic Offences Wing for suspected role in an idol smuggling racket.

 Style of work

-Sekar has directed mainly family-themed drama films, and has been likened to Visu who does the same.
+Sekar directed mainly family-themed drama films, and was likened to Visu who did the same.
 He often produced his own films through the studio Thiruvalluvar Kalaikoodam alongside his business partner K. Parthiban.

+Death

+Sekhar died on 14 November 2025, at the age of 73, after more than ten days of treatment in Sri Ramachandra Medical Centre in Porur, a locality in Chennai, Tamil Nadu.